Sunnyvale, California Therapists

 In-Person Sessions:

-An Overview of Mental Health in Sunnyvale California
+Mental Health in Sunnyvale California

 Sunnyvale is nestled in Santa Clara County California with a population of roughly 150,000.
-As a suburb in the San Francisco Bay area it is also part of the Silicon Valley.
+As a suburb in the San Francisco Bay area, it is also part of the Silicon Valley.

 Sunnyvale has what any metropolitan city suburb has – people who need and want the guidance and help of trained mental health therapists and counselors.

 Unfortunately, like most of California in general to quickly rising population is outpacing the number of mental health practitioners available.
-Because of the rapid population growth some people are not getting the help they need when they need it.
+Because of the rapid population growth, some people are not getting the help they need when they need it.

 Mental Health Statistics for Sunnyvale

-According to focus groups, mental health was the #4 concern in the community in the areas of poor mental health, trauma, suicide, depression, anxiety, stress and cutting.
-Sunnyvale currently exceeds the California benchmark therapist to patient ratio of 1,034 residents per mental health professional with a ratio of 1,500:1.
+According to focus groups, mental health was the #4 concern in the community in the areas of poor mental health, trauma, suicide, depression, anxiety, stress, and cutting.
+Sunnyvale currently exceeds the California benchmark therapist-to-patient ratio of 1,034 residents per mental health professional with a ratio of 1,500:1.

 Sunnyvale’s Mental Health Challenges

 Residents of Sunnyvale suffer from many of the same mental health illnesses faced by cities across the country.
-Financial stressors are among the leading causes known the mental illness in the area, and that might have to do with the cost of living primarily.
+Financial stressors are among the leading causes known mental illness in the area, and that might have to do with the cost of living primarily.

-• There’s a proven link between financial stress and mental illness, including anxiety, major depressive disorder and substance use disorder.
+• There’s a proven link between financial stress and mental illness, including anxiety, major depressive disorder, and substance use disorder.

 • The median property value in Sunnyvale is roughly $860k while the median income is just $110k.